✉️ hamrak_bence@phd.ceu.edu

 You will find some details here about my research.
 Please get in touch!

-I am a doctoral candidate at Central European University in Vienna.
+I am a doctoral candidate at the Central European University in Vienna, and a researcher in the ERC Project "MULTIREP" at the University of Vienna.
 I deal with questions in political behavior and psychology using experiments & other tools for causal inference.
-My dissertation investigates the changes in the temporal salience of partisan group identity and their effect on out-group hostility and affective polarization.
-My other projects look at the limits of citizen accountability on complex or controversial issues such as drug regulation or political scandals.
-I am a serious hobby cyclist and I like to read about animal behavior.
+My published and on-going research investigates the activation, salience and representation of political and partisan group identities, and the limits of democratic accountability by citizens in questions such as political scandals, substance regulation or quality of democracy.
+When out of office, I am a serious hobby cyclist, and a nature and animal enthusiast.

 Hamrak, B., Simonovits, G., Rusnak, A., & Szucs, F. (2024).
 Why Politicians Won’t Apologize: Communication Effects in the Aftermath of Sex Scandals.
 British Journal of Political Science. https://doi.org/10.1017/S0007123424000292